wombathead/wombathead.github.io/_posts/2021-12-01-advent-of-code-day-1.md

 Part two was a slight modification of the previous part: now we had to keep track of a sliding window of size three and count the number of times the sum of the elements in the window exceeded the sum of the elements in the previous window.
-Only a few changes were required, and the `on` clause was very useful to be able to assign and work with the values `a`, `b`, and `c` of the sliding window.
+Only a few changes were required to the code, and the `on` clause was very useful for assigning and working with the elements of the sliding window.

 ```lisp
 (defun advent-01b (filename)